Home » Knowledge Hub » Fiberglass Boat Knowledge Hub » Polyester Resin Vs Epoxy Resin For Boat Repair And Construction

 The polyester resin is impregnated easily into glass fabrics during rolling and spraying.
 It cured smoothly into a rigid structure.
 With proper catalyst ratios and high-quality gel coats, we achieved glossy, durable exterior surfaces resistant to weathering.

 While epoxy resins offer higher strength, polyesters deliver an unbeatable balance of workability and cost-effectiveness.
 Extra fiberglass layers offset lower strength.
-And with routine maintenance, polyester boats last decades.
+And with routine maintenance, polyester boats last for decades.

 Given my positive experiences with polyester resins building boats at Karnic, I would certainly choose these dependable, easy-to-use resins again for fiberglass boat construction projects.
 They deliver excellent performance at a reasonable price point.